polygonjs/vue-example-with-css-objects/README.md

 - 3: open your browser on `http://localhost:8091`

 If you have any trouble installing it, the docs may be able to help: [https://polygonjs.com/docs/](https://polygonjs.com/docs/)

+# Load Scenes

+- load Scene01 (which has a single CSSObject): http://localhost:5173/?s=1
+= load Scene02 (which has a multiple CSSObjects): http://localhost:5173/?s=2